Koleos4/BEACON_R20Sheet/README.md

 Near-term goals/wants:

 Better fonts

 Better header

 There's a few places (mostly in the Attacks box, but I think at least one other place) with a mix of Label and Span - the mix is working in terms of formatting line breaks and stuff, but it would be good if the text was the same size/bold in places where they intermix

 Reducing wasted space would be nice, every time I (Tim) try to play with e.g. column width the whole sheet kind of borks

 Tim fix NPC roll issue

+Mid-term goals/wants:

+Alternate spellcaster focused sheet that swaps position of Attacks box and Powers box?

+Better format for Talents - that box is going to get huge as people level up